core-wg/coral/draft-ietf-core-coral.md

 centered around orthogonal specifications for identification, interaction, and representation:

-* Resources are identified by IRIs or represented by literal values.
+* Resources are identified by URIs or represented by literal values.

 * Interactions are based on the hypermedia interaction model of the Web and the methods provided by the Web transfer protocol.